-Funding sources Impact achieved this year Refugee Student Support \$8,479.54 Refugee student support funding is provided to support students from refugee backgrounds who have been enrolled in an Australian school for less than three years.
-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Wellbeing Overview of activities partially or fully funded with this targeted funding include: • Employment of additional staff for targeted student support after review of wellbeing procedures, programs, systems and processes. • Release time for staff to provide targeted support to students, including mentoring and tutoring through LST, PBL, technology and therapy. • Additional staffing for targeted interventions to support student learning, linking to student wellbeing. • Intensive English language and learning support to increase educational outcomes for students. • Professional development for staff around impact of trauma, learning and wellbeing needs of refugee students. • Additional staffing to map individual students against the EAL/D progressions. • Increased collaboration across the E/ALD network. • Peer support groups for all students, including E/ALD, to provide a smoot transition to next year level, and a greater sense of wellbeing at school. • Provision of essential equipment to facilitate active participation in school activities.
-The allocation of this funding has resulted in the following impact: Increased educational support for EAL/D students resulting in an increase students feeling secure and confident at school.
-Additional support for students who have high-level learning needs, and targeted support to students, including mentoring and tutoring.
-Parents/carers and support workers reported confidence in our staff and systems when engaging with the school.
-Partnerships between the school, parents/carers and EAL/D students have been strengthened.
-Increased collaboration and relationship building with our Albury EAL/D networks and community groups, including Red Cross, which has assisted in increased attendance for our EAL/D students.
-After evaluation, the next steps to support our students will be: Continuing to employ bilingual School Learning Support Officers to support students.
-Enhancing relationships with culturally and linguistically diverse parents, targeting the Syrian community due to a high number of families moving in the area.
-Promoting Multicultural Education, including Harmony Week, and increasing community support and interaction.
-Embedding the use of interpreters within all home/school communication processes.
-Continuing to engage an EAL/D support teacher.
-Improving professional development and consultation regarding program development and wellbeing.
-New Arrivals Program \$13,087.00 The New Arrivals Program funding provides on arrival, intensive English tuition for eligible, newly arrived English as an additional language or dialectical (EAL/D) students at the beginning and emerging phases of English language proficiency at Lavington Public School.
-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Wellbeing
+Funding sources Impact achieved this year Refugee Student Support \$9,352.52 Refugee student support funding is provided to support students from refugee backgrounds who have been enrolled in an Australian school for less than three years.
+Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Wellbeing Overview of activities partially or fully funded with this targeted funding include: • Additional staffing for targeted interventions to support student learning, linking to student wellbeing. • Intensive English language and learning support to increase educational outcomes for students. • Additional staffing to map individual students against the EAL/D progressions. • Increased collaboration across the EAL/D network. • Provision of essential equipment to facilitate active participation in school activities.
+The allocation of this funding has resulted in the following impact: - Improved educational support for EAL/D students resulting in an increase in students feeling secure and confident at school. - Introduction of the STARTTS group to support refugee families. - Additional support for students who have high-level learning needs, and targeted support to students, including mentoring and tutoring. - Parents/carers and support workers reported confidence in our staff and systems when engaging with the school. - Partnerships between the school, parents/carers and EAL/D students have been strengthened. - Increased collaboration and relationship building with our Albury EAL/D networks and community groups, including Red Cross, which has assisted in increased attendance for our EAL/D students.
+After evaluation, the next steps to support our students will be: - Continuing to employ bilingual School Learning Support Officers to support students. - Continuing to engage with the STARTTS program into 2024. - Enhancing relationships with culturally and linguistically diverse parents, targeting the Syrian and Congolese communities due to a high number of families moving into the area. - Promoting Multicultural Education, including Harmony Week and Refugee Week, and increasing community support and interaction. - Embedding the use of interpreters, including staff and the Telephone Interpreter Service, within all home/school communication processes. - Continuing to engage an EAL/D support teacher. - Improving professional development and consultation regarding program development and wellbeing.
+New Arrivals Program \$72,931.00 The New Arrivals Program funding provides on arrival, intensive English tuition for eligible, newly arrived English as an additional language or dialect (EAL/D) students at the beginning and emerging phases of English language proficiency at Lavington Public School.
+Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Wellbeing Overview of activities partially or fully funded with this targeted funding include: • Employing a specialist teacher to provide intensive English language support focusing on language development to participate successfully in schooling